-During creative construction, learners look to diffrent sources for information about the target language.Sometimes the learner simply assumes that features of his/her first language are the same as those of his/her target language,and so,transfer might occur as he/she tests out his/her assumption by using L1 features in the L2.
+During creative construction, learners look to different sources for information about the target language.
+Sometimes the learner simply assumes that features of his/her first language are the same as those of his/her target language, and so, transfer might occur as he/she tests out his/her assumption by using L1 features in the L2.
 This could be either successful or unsuccessful.
-In other times, a learner might vaguely know a rule of the target language and attempt to use it creatively.she might for example, generalize the rule to a new context she is unsure of.At times such creativity might be successful, at other times it may error.Learners get could also lead an ideas from to textbooks.movies.dictionaries.and other such materials and then test those ideas out when speaking or writing, sometimes resulting in errors, and somtimes resulting in accurate or successful use of the target langyage.In sum, learners could get ideas about the target language from many different sources, including themselves, and these ideas could result in both progress and errors.
-In that sense, the sources of errors are also the sourse of learners' knowledge.
+In other times, a learner might vaguely know a rule of the target language and attempt to use it creatively.
+She might for example, generalize the rule to a new context she is unsure of.
+At times such creativity might be successful, at other times it may lead to an error.
+Learners could also get ideas from textbooks, movies, dictionaries, and other such materials and then test those ideas out when speaking or writing.
+Sometimes resulting in errors, and sometimes resulting in accurate or successful use of the target language.
+In sum, learners could get ideas about the target language from many different sources, including themselves, and these ideas could result in both progress and errors.
+In that sense, the sources of errors are also the sources of learners' knowledge.

-Errors viewed in that light are now seen as a window to the learning process for reserchers.Errors are no longer viewed as mindless behavior such as " bad habit ", but actually considered to be the by product of the learner's intelligent efforts to discover the rules of the target language.
-Simply put, learners, which their incomplete and inaccurate knowledge about the language, can reasonably be expected to produce incomplete and inccurate utterances.
-Errors are in a sense, a type of knowledge the learner has about the target language.
-They are the hypotheses she is currently exprimenting with.
-For researchers, learners' errors can tell them about the learner's internal system of knowledge and the rules she follows.In facts, errors are often more useful than accurate language use because accurate language use could come from anywhere-it is impossible to guess the source of accurate language use.
+Errors viewed in that light are now seen as a window to the learning process for researchers.
+Errors are no longer viewed as mindless behavior such as " bad habit ", but actually considered to be the by-product of the learner's intelligent efforts to discover the rules of the target language.
+Simply put learners with their incomplete and inaccurate knowledge about the language can reasonably be expected to produce incomplete and inaccurate utterances.
+Errors are, in a sense, a type of knowledge the learner has about the target language.
+They are the hypotheses she is currently experimenting.
+For researchers, learners' errors can tell them about the learner's internal system of knowledge and the rules she follows.
+In facts, errors are often more useful than accurate language use because accurate language use could come from anywhere-it is impossible to guess the source of accurate language use.
 An accurate sentence produced by the learner could simply have been memorized, but inaccurate one is probably the result of misapplying some rule.
-Errors often have a certain character that gives away their source for example, it is possible to guess whether an error has come from the first language if it seems similar to the first language.
-Likewise, errors that do not resemble the first language but ressemble those made by children can be attributed to the natural process of development.
+Errors often have a certain character that gives away their source, for example; it is possible to guess whether an error has come from the first language if it seems similar to the first language.
+Likewise, errors that do not resemble the first language, but resemble those made by children, can be attributed to the natural process of development.
 An utterance with a missing piece tells researchers that the learner's system is still missing some pieces.

-According to Corder there are two major kinds of errors :
+According to S.pit Corder (1971) there are two major kinds of errors:

-Systmatic error : also known as error of competence.
+Systematic error: also known as error of competence.
 This kind of error seems to occur because of some unknown rules.
-E.g : He can learns.
+E.g.: He can learns.

-Non-systematic error : these are errors of performance, they are due to some psychological conditions as stress , anxiety, tiredness, slips of the tongue...ect.
+Non-systematic error: these are errors of performance; they are due to some psychological conditions as stress, anxiety, tiredness, slips of the tongue...etc.

-Error analysts say that errors are significant in different ways :
+Error analysts say that errors are significant in different ways:

-- 1. It is significant to the teachers, it will tell him how is the learner learning and what remain for him to learn. - 2.
-To the reserchers, it would tell them how language is learnt and what strategies are the learner employing. - 3.
-To the learner himself, errors seem to be a device necessary to learn.
+1. It is significant to the teachers, it will tell him how is the learner learning and what remain for him to learn.

+2. To the researchers, it would tell them how language is learnt and what strategies are the learner employing.

+3. To the learner himself, errors seem to be a device necessary to learn.